Jobin235/Jobin235/README.md

 #### I am Full Stack Developer and Blockchain Enthusiast.
 ![I am Full Stack Developer and Blockchain Enthusiast.](https://www.mindinventory.com/blog/wp-content/uploads/2019/11/hire-full-stack-developer-banner.png)

-An engineering graduate who have been working on web development technologies since 2019 and is a self-motivated and self-taught professional who likes to solve problems.I merge a passion for usability and user experience with technical knowledge to create cool digital experiences.My repertoire includes Javascript and tools such as ReactJS, Express, NodeJS, MongoDB, Angular, HTML, CSS,Bootstrap, jQuery and more.

 Skills: NodeJS / Angular / JavaScript / HTML / CSS / MongoDB / Solidity

 - 🔭 I’m currently working on ReactJs